 Real werewolf sightings have been reported across the world and throughout history.
-Investigators speculate that these sightings could be misidentified Bigfoot sightings, physically deformed (diseased) humans, or the human imagination.
-Whatever you believe, sightings persist even today.
+Investigators speculate that supposed true werewolf sightings could be misidentified Bigfoot sightings, physically deformed (diseased) humans, or the human imagination.
+You may wonder if those real werewolf stories are just a hoax.
+Whatever the truth is, claims of werewolf sightings persist.

 Early Werewolf Sightings